top of page

 The final element is the breath, truthfully this is more of a sweetener and how it works is very dependent on the project, but creatures need to exist in space, right?
 How do they react to the environment, breathe, Gills moving, the low rumbling of the chest, absorbing sounds through a crazy black hole?
 Just about anything goes for this but it's one of those extra things that help bring the creature to life.

-All in all, this crowdsource was an awesome experience and the types of sounds the community came up with is breathtaking.
+All in all, this crowdsource was an awesome experience and the types of sounds the community came up with are breathtaking.
 I am incredibly proud of how this one came out and I also wanted to give a huge shoutout to the other hosts: Daniel Meuser and Robbie Elias.

 bottom of page